-Jessie Burton’s bestseller about a young girl sent to marry a rich merchant paints a vivid picture of 17th century life in Amsterdam, and features many real life locations which are still going strong today.
+Jessie Burton’s bestseller about a young girl sent to marry a rich merchant paints a vivid picture of 17th-century life in Amsterdam, and features many real-life locations which are still going strong today.
 Protagonist Nella and her new family live in one of the grand houses on the ‘Golden Bend’ stretch of the Herengracht between Leidsestraat and Vijzelstraat, while her husband Johannes works in the Dutch East India headquarters (Oost-Indisch Huis).
 The Oude Kerk, Royal Palace of Amsterdam and The Rasphuis Gate all feature prominently in the book.
-Oh and Nella's doll’s house itself?
-You can see the one that inspired Jessie Burton on display in the Rijksmuseum.
+Oh and Nella's dollhouse itself?
+You can see the one that inspired Jessie Burton on display in the Rijksmuseum and online via the Rijksstudio collection.
 Read this great blog by author Jessie Burton for a more detailed description of the locations used in her novel.
-Something to please fans - The Miniaturist is currently being adapted for a three part TV drama by the BBC, with filming taking place this winter.
+Something to please fans - The Miniaturist was also adapted into a three-part TV drama by the BBC, which you can watch online on Amazon Prime.
 The Miniaturist by Jessie Burton, Picador/Ecco

 The Fault in Our Stars